-$$v(x) = a_0 + a_1 x + a_2 x^2 + a_3 x^3$$ (4.17)
+$$v(x) = a_0 + a_1 x + a_2 x^2 + a_3 x^3 (4.17)$$

 The choice of a cubic function to describe the displacement is not arbitrary.
 While the general requirements of interpolation functions is discussed in Chapter 6, we make a few pertinent observations here.
 Clearly, with the specification of four boundary conditions, we can determine no more than four constants in the assumed displacement function.
 Second, in view of Equations 4.10 and 4.17, the second derivative of the assumed displacement function v(x) is linear; hence, the bending moment varies linearly, at most, along the length of the element.
-This is in accord with the assumption that loads are applied only at the element shown in Figure 4.5.
+This is in accord with the assumption that loads are applied only at the element nodes, as indicated by the bending moment diagram of a loaded beam element shown in Figure 4.5.
 If a distributed load were applied to the element across its length, the bending moment would vary at least quadratically.